Take your career to the executive level and beyond

 Examination of the new venture process from idea generation to startup to harvest.
 Emphasis is placed on the generation of a complete business plan for a new product or service.
 Topics include entrepreneurial leadership and infrastructure, assessment of viability, business plan development and presentation, and entrepreneurial finance.

-Human Resources for Business Leaders
+Human Resources Management

 Focuses on the principles and techniques of Human Resource Management for business leaders, taking a practical view that integrates the contributions of the behavioral sciences with the technical aspects of implementing the HR function in the “real world.”
 Topics of study include recruiting and selection, performance management, training and development, organizational design and workforce planning.